188.8.131.52 Treatment of specific compensatory type payments

 Where the compensation provisions do not apply, debt recovery may proceed against the deceased's estate under SSAct Chapter 5.

 In some cases the compensation may be held in a statutory trust for the deceased person's dependants.
-Any interest paid on funds held by the statutory body MAY affect the dependent's entitlement to a pension or benefit.
+Any interest paid on funds held by the statutory body MAY affect the dependant's entitlement to a pension or benefit.

 Act reference: SSAct Part 3.14 Compensation recovery, Chapter 5 Overpayments and debt recovery